DisCPP/DisCPP/README.md

 7. You're done, enjoy!

 ## Todo:
-- [ ] Finish tons of unimplemented methods in certain classes.
+- [x] Finish tons of unimplemented methods in certain classes.
-- [ ] Move the delete methods to the class type that it actually deletes.
-Like `DeleteMessage()` inside `Message` class.
 - [ ] Convert `std::bind` to lambdas.
 - [ ] Convert the default command handler to use command classes.